yunhaixiang/yunhaimath/index.md

 Outside math, I'm very curious, but not very knowledgable, about (analytic) philosophy.
 I also dabble in close-up magic, which is a hobby I've had since I was very young.
 In my free time, I enjoy reading, music, anime, films, video games, and strategy games.
 See more in [Miscellaneous](/miscellaneous).

+This term I am organizing the Toric and Log Geometry Seminar at Western.

 <!--I do not usually browse or use social media except for academic or family-related reasons.
 I highly recommend this life style.
 It has been shown that this improves mental health and productivity. -->
 <!--